 If you are a new business (and you feel like the above is more than you need), click here for two simple steps to minimize the risk of theft.

-One last thought: Review your insurance coverage.
-When all else fails, having sufficient theft coverage will help greatly.
+One last thought: Review your insurance.
+When all else fails, sufficient coverage can save you.